-The Renault board collectively represents all shareholders and reports on this mission to the Annual General Meeting of Shareholders.
+The Renault Board collectively represents all shareholders and reports on this mission to the Annual General Meeting.

 The Board’s main tasks are:

 - determines, on a proposal by the Chief Executive Officer, Renault’s strategy.

 - examines, every year, the medium-term plan and the budget.

 - monitors the quality of the financial information published in particular in the form of accounts and on the occasion of significant transactions.

 - discloses the Board’s opinion on the circumstances of transactions relating to the company's securities whenever the nature of such transactions so requires.